Quantum memories for squeezed and coherent superpositions in a driven-dissipative nonlinear oscillator: The model

-This type of resonator has been extensively studied in literature when $n = m$ \cite{gevorkyan1999coherent,mundhada2017dissipation,minganti2023dissipative,lang2021multi6}, as mentioned in the introduction.
-Moreover, superconducting circuits can be used to engineer $n$-photon driving and dissipation terms using a single buffer drive by modifying the flux frequency going through a Josephson junction \cite{svensson2017three,svensson2018multiple,forn2020threephoton}.
+This type of resonator has been extensively studied in the literature when $n = m$ \cite{gevorkyan1999coherent,mundhada2017dissipation,mirrahimi2014universal,berdou2022one}.
+Generalizations with standard and higher order Kerr terms have also been reported \cite{minganti2023critical,minganti2023dissipative}.
+Furthermore, these terms in Hamiltonians may arise from static nonlinearities as in squeezed Kerr resonators \cite{venkatraman2022static,frattini2022squeezed} or from lower order coupled modes \cite{albert2019pair} creating pair-cat codes.
+Moreover, superconducting circuits can be used to engineer $n$-photon driving and dissipation terms using a single buffer drive by modifying the flux frequency going through a Josephson junction \cite{svensson2017three,svensson2018multiple,chang2020three}.
 While a single buffer drive can only implement a photon exchange mechanism of a particular degree $n$, it may be possible to couple the resonator to two buffer drives, each with $n$ and $m$-photon driving and dissipation terms.
 Then, by increasing the strength of the desired degree and decreasing the others, one recovers \cref{eq:pp_me_nm}.

-Oscillators of this kind have recently been proposed to implement universal quantum computation and fault-tolerant quantum computation due to their capacity to autonomously protect the qubits from bit-flip errors \cite{mirrahimi2014universal,cai2021reviewQEC,ofek2016breakevenQEC,puri2019faultolerant}.
-Although phase flips still need to be corrected from photon loss, they can be easily prevented using quantum error correction techniques.
-To the best of our knowledge, the presence of only $n$ photon exchange processes allows only coherent states to be stored.
-In the following sections, we will see that the resonator described by \cref{eq:pp_me_nm} can be used to store squeezed states as well as coherent superpositions of such states.
+Oscillators of this kind have recently been proposed to implement universal quantum computation and fault-tolerant quantum computation due to their capacity to autonomously protect the qubits from bit-flip errors \cite{mirrahimi2014universal,cai2021reviewQEC,lieu2020symmetryQEC,leghtas2013hardware,Gertler2021}.
+Although phase flips still need to be corrected from photon loss, they can be prevented using quantum error correction techniques.
+The presence of only $n$-photon-exchange processes allows only coherent states to be stored.
+In the following sections we will see that the resonator described by \cref{eq:pp_me_nm} can be used to store squeezed states as well as coherent superpositions of such states.
 In particular, the type of state that is preserved depends on the symmetry of the system.

-In general, the results presented in the following have been obtained by fixing the parameters $\gamma_1 = 1.0$, $\gamma_m = 0.2$, and $\Delta = 0.4$, unless specified otherwise.
+In general, the results presented in the following have been obtained by setting the parameters $\gamma_1 = 1.0$, $\gamma_m = 0.2$, and $\Delta = 0.4$, unless specified otherwise.
 Also, to simplify the notation, we will typically refer to the master equation with $n$-photon driving and $m$-photon dissipation as a pair of numbers $(n,m)$.